jvaugha3038/IntermediateCAD/README.md

 ### Reflection
 This assignment was pretty easy, as the class finished it at around the same time.
 This was an instruction following assignment, so the only bad part was having to flip back and forth between the instructions and the part studio.
+The parts I created were the ring and key.
+The ring was basically just extruding sketches, and the key was more extrudes and a linear pattern to make the teeth on the side.

 ## `Swing_Arm`
 https://cvilleschools.onshape.com/documents/ee952b74bf21f64b992a46b1/w/541314a0c851ddfc4524ab49/e/dfad6464d835f17fa032b339